2026 Mickey’s Not So Scary Halloween Party Guide

 Should You Attend?

 Our opinion on this question has changed over the years.
 It used to be an unequivocal yes.
 Then, as prices for the event nearly doubled, it became “yes if you want to splurge.”
-Now, with prices up and Walt Disney World having raised the attendance cap, it’s harder and harder to justify.
+Now, with prices up and Walt Disney World, it’s harder and harder to justify.
+Tickets have nearly tripled in price in the last decade.

 We still love the event.
 We don’t love the crowds or prices, but we go anyway.
 Probably in part because of nostalgia and in part because we have a good time enjoying the experience at a more relaxed pace.
 We don’t follow our own itinerary in this post since we’ve seen/done 75% of these things in previous years, so the stakes aren’t as high for us, so to speak.
 It’s simply a fun, albeit overpriced event.